IAEA-NSDDNetwork/McMaster-MSU-Java-NDS/README.md

 ## Change history

 #### 2023-03-01
-Add an option for auto-correction of keynumbers with incorrect letter-case in PDF output.
+Add an option for auto-correction of keynumbers with incorrect letter-case for PDF output.
 Right click on "Create LaTeX File" button to get this option.

 #### 2023-02-09